Joshua Pim: Medical career

-Tennis: Dominance of the game
+Dominance of the game

-In 1893 he captured the Irish singles title for the first time, beating Ernest Renshaw 6-1, 6-2, 4-6, 6-4 and, with Stoker, took the Irish doubles title for the third time.
+In 1893 he captured the Irish singles title for the first time, beating Ernest Renshaw in four sets and, with Stoker, took the Irish doubles title for the third time.
 For the fourth and fifth consecutive years, respectively, he was the singles victor in the English Northern and Yorkshire County Championships, and he won the men's singles competition (the London Championship) at Queen's Club.
-Proceeding to Wimbledon, he took the English singles title from Baddeley, 3-6, 6-1, 6-3, 6-2, and, with Stoker, the doubles title from Lewis and Barlow.
+Proceeding to Wimbledon, he took the English singles title from Baddeley, in four sets, and, with Stoker, the doubles title from Lewis and Barlow.

 He thus became the first player to hold simultaneously the singles and doubles titles of both of what were then the world's premier tennis tournaments.
 The Bradford Weekly Telegraph reported that the level of play during the Wimbledon match with Baddeley was "in the opinion of those capable of judging ... the best ever seen", while the Newcastle Daily Chronicle also celebrated the circumstance that Pim "has never been known to lose his temper when playing".

 In 1894 Pim again won the Irish singles and, with Stoker, the Irish doubles titles.
-The pair elected not to defend their English doubles title, but in the English singles final Pim again prevailed over Baddeley, this time in straight sets 10-8, 6-2, 8-6, in a contest of which it was reported that "a finer display was probably never seen on a lawn tennis court".
+The pair elected not to defend their English doubles title, but in the English singles final Pim again prevailed over Baddeley, this time in straight sets, in a contest of which it was reported that "a finer display was probably never seen on a lawn tennis court".
 The Dublin Evening Telegraph proclaimed: "The champion of England, Ireland and the world is an Irishman, namely Dr J. Pim."